Updated: This post Travelling in 8 months pregnancy has been updated on October 2020 with new and relevant information.

-Break into those shoes before you wear as you DONT want to be getting home with blisters, ouch!
-I opted for thick leggings and a long cashmere jumper knee length.
-A neck scarf and a wooley coat which I could take off in the train if it got too hot.
-Some black Ankle boots with a LOW heel.
+Wear comfy clothing – I opted for thick leggings and a long cashmere jumper knee length.
+A neck scarf and a wooly coat, which I could take off in the train if it got too hot.

 Money ( a debit/credit card and some spare cash)

 Plan how much expenses you will need for the whole journey and take a few extra bucks incase of emergency.